Massamba Diop, Tony Vacca & John Sheldon, Photos from Les Blues du Fleuve Festival by Shelley Cryan

 We'd love for you to be part of this, but first please take a look at what we've done:

-In America we have: -Brought our concert and workshops programs to over 500 schools, and worked with nearly 400,000 students -Helped to create a new generation of students with hands-on experience as global citizens -Sponsored trips to Senegal for students, teachers and parents to be hands-on participants in the work we've taken on in Senegal -Done the first round of our new "Arts Exchange" project for Senegalese and American student and professional visual artists -Done hundreds of concerts at festivals and clubs featuring our international collaborations.
+In America we have: -Brought our concert and workshops programs to over 500 schools, and worked with nearly 400,000 students -Helped to create a new generation of students with hands-on experience as global citizens -Sponsored trips to Senegal for students, teachers and parents to be hands-on participants in the work we've taken on in Senegal -Done the first round of our new "Arts Exchange" project for Senegalese and American students and professional visual artists -Done hundreds of concerts at festivals and clubs featuring our international collaborations.

 The Senegal-America Project is itself a project of the 501c non-profit arts organization Arts Are Essential, Inc, so your much needed generous financial contributions are TAX DEDUCTIBLE.